Dimokus88/kyve/README.md

 ## 2. Deploy the node KYVE
 You must have more than 5 AKT on your Akash wallet (5 АКТ will be blocked for deployment + transaction gas payment). АКТ can be found on the exchanges Gate, AsendeX, Osmosis .
 Also in our community [Akash RU](https://t.me/akash_ru) we regularly hold events in which we distributeАКТ.
->Now there are 5 pools available, the container is configured in such a way that if you do not have enough deposit for a stake in pool 0, then the node will switch to pool 1 and so on.
+>in automatic mode, the container is configured in such a way that if you do not have enough deposit for a stake in pool 0, then the node will switch to pool 1 and so on.
 Thus, the node will iterate over the pools until it connects.
 Connection attempts are made every 2 minutes.
 All information will be displayed in the tab LOGS.
+In manual mode, pools are switched by changing the SDL and updating the deployment.

 * Open Akashlytics,if you don't have it installed, then [link to download](https://www.akashlytics.com/deploy).